Discrete trait evolution.

 Bayesian Inference

 Bayes' theorem says: posterior ∝ likelihood × prior.
-Rather than finding the single best θ, Bayesian inference characterizes the full posterior distribution over θ — the probability of each parameter value given the data and your prior beliefs.
+Rather than finding the single best θ, Bayesian inference characterizes the full posterior distribution over θ.
+That is the probability of each parameter value given the data and your prior beliefs.

-This is elegant because it propagates uncertainty naturally.
-You don't just get a best estimate — you get a credible interval that directly means "there is 95% posterior probability the parameter lies here."
+Uncertainty propagates naturally.
+You get a credible interval that directly means "there is 95% posterior probability the parameter lies here."
 Stochastic character mapping is inherently Bayesian for exactly this reason.

 The cost: the posterior is rarely tractable analytically.
 In practice, MCMC (Markov chain Monte Carlo) is used to sample from it, which requires running a chain for tens of thousands of iterations.
 For complex models on large trees, this can take hours or days.